ldemirova/axway-open-docs/content/en/docs/apim_administration/apiportal_admin/customize_page_content.md

 ## Chat support

-API Portal now allows you to connect to Intercom.
-Once you have an account and receive your application id you can configure it in **Extensions > Modules > Intercom**.
+Intercom chat support is enabled by default in API Portal.
+To start using it, configure its module with your `app_id` as follows:

+1. In JAI, click **Extensions > Modules > Intercom**.
+2. Enter your `app_id`.
-By default the Intercom module is enabled and the only thing you need to do is to add your app id.
-Also you can choose whether you want to show the Intercom only to signed-in users or to all users.
+3. Click to choose whether you want to show the Intercom only to signed users or to all users.

-Once you set the app id the Intercom will be displayed on all pages of API Portal.
+After you configure this module, the Intercom chat icon is displayed on all pages of API Portal.

 ## Show notifications for applications that are waiting for approval